 The tribunal accepted that oral presentation skills were necessary for the job and needed to be tested in the recruitment process.
 It would not have been reasonable to have all candidates give the presentation in writing to avoid disadvantage to the claimant.

 The tribunal considered indeed that the Council could reasonably have required the claimant to do an oral presentation –

 “although the Council would then have had to consider whether it would be reasonable to make an adjustment by dropping the short notice element of the presentation.
 If [the claimant] had been given advance notice of the question, he could have prepared his presentation with TTS software.
 Whether such an adjustment would have been reasonable would in part have depended on whether presentations on short notice were in fact part of the job duties and, if they were, whether an adjustment to remove the short notice element of the recruitment process would have been reasonable.”

-However the tribunal did not explore this as the claimant’s representative did not challenge the use of a short notice presentation, only how it was required to be delivered, and also the evidence given did not cover the issue.
+However the tribunal did not explore this as the claimant’s representative did not challenge the use of a short notice presentation, only how it was required to be delivered.
+Also the evidence given did not cover the issue.

 This was so even though the employer reasonably believed in the light of the email exchange that the claimant had agreed the timing.

 “It is the employer’s responsibility to decide upon and take whatever adjustment would be reasonable, and if it fails to do so it cannot avoid liability by saying that the disabled person agreed to the course of action.”